Questions and Answers

 Where in the Asian Rainforest is the book based?

 My children.
-I love to read to them and to read my very own children’s books to them is so exciting.
-My daughter has a fantastic idea for a children’s book, she is 9 so I can’t wait to see her story come to life.
+They love to read and to read my very own children’s books to them is very special.

 Is it easy to write a childrens books?

 That is a tough question, yes and no would be the honest answer and I will explain why.
-The idea for the book came into my head very quickly and also three follow up stories for Ping and Po-Li but it took months and months to tweak the stories and to get a beginning, middle and end and to make sure that there was something happening on every page of the book and lots of waiting, so you have to be patient and I lack patience sometimes so it can be hard, but like anything in life, the hard work pays off in the end!
+The idea for the books came into my head very quickly and also three follow up stories for Ping and Po-Li but it took months and months to tweak the stories and to get a beginning, middle and end, to make sure that there was something happening on every page of the book and lots of waiting, so you have to be patient and I lack patience sometimes so it can be hard, but like anything in life, the hard work pays off in the end!

 Are you writing more stories?